TimothyLuedtke/ArtRoom/README.md

 # ArtRoom
-Responsive HTML website using Bootstrap5 CSS styling and hosted on Netlify.
+Responsive HTML website using Bootstrap5 and hosted on Netlify.